 CBD is known for its high therapeutic and non-psychoactive elements.
-CBD is also called cannabidiol and it has revolutionized the medical marijuana market.
+It is also called cannabidiol and has revolutionized the medical marijuana market.
 For decades, prohibition laws have kept sick individuals from the benefits of CBD medication.
 However, medical marijuana laws have been approved in many states, making it easier for CBD to be part of medicinal products.
 The tolerance and acceptance of cannabis since medical marijuana legalization is looking as promising as advocates want.
 With education, reviews and testimonials, the cannabis industry has seen much progress.

 Study and Research

 Further studies have also proven that CBD medication has a lot of benefits to aid people with aliments such as arthritis, HIV/AIDS, cancer, anxiety, chronic pain, and so much more.
 So that the end result does not have any THC content, CBD can be extracted from the marijuana plant.
 When this processing takes place, extracted oil can be used to manufacture a wide variety of medications to meet the medical needs of individuals.
 Let’s take a look at the different CBD products that should be considered.

 Foods and other products made with hemp oil are commercially produced and on the market for sale in the United States.
 However, the law does not allow producers to include a high level of psychoactive components such as THC.
 If the hemp products are lab tested and contain any trace of THC, then this would be in small quantities.
 CBD hemp oil has become quite popular since the Charlotte Web documentary on CNN, which helped to alleviate the seizure of the 5 year old Charlotte Figi.
 Since then, it has helped other cannabis patients with the same illness as Charlotte.
 Hemp oil can be ingested, but it is also used topically.
 Some people put it in their smoothies while others like to take CBD medication in capsule form.